 Scheduled to teach:

-Near and dear to Amy’s heart is a program she co-crafted with nationally recognized non-profit Step Up Women’s Network: “Photojournalism for Girls … The I Dream To Project”.
+Near and dear to her heart is a project she co-crafted with nationally recognized non-profit Step Up Women’s Network (https://www.suwn.org/) called “Photojournalism for Girls … The I Dream To Project”.
 The program ran for five years, and taught over 400 underserved teen girls in LA, New York and Chicago the tools of photojournalism as the skills to meet with the very women they dreamed to be.

-Her photographs have been published in Elle, Vanity Fair, Variety, LA Times, NY Times Magazine, Entertainment Weekly, The Hollywood Reporter, US Weekly, LA Magazine, PDN, Rolling Stone, InStyle, W, LA Confidential, Angeleno, and broadcast on ABC, BET, CBS, HBO, KCET, MTV, NBC, Showtime, and VH1.
+Her work has been published in Elle, Vanity Fair, Variety, the Los Angeles Times, NY Times Magazine, Entertainment Weekly, InStyle, The Hollywood Reporter, Los Angeles Magazine, Photo District News, Rolling Stone, W, LA Confidential, Angeleno, and broadcast on ABC, BET, CBS, HBO, KCET, MTV, NBC, Showtime, and VH1.

-Amy believes the underlying power to transform lives, markets and communities continues to be the stories we share.
-She looks forward to the opportunity to share yours!
+Amy believes the underlying power to transform lives, markets and communities continues to be the stories we share, and looks forward to the opportunity to share yours!

 Amy Tierney Portfolio

 Julia Dean Interviews Amy Tierney